 Of course it wouldn’t be a global initiative if the DCCs would only be opened in the land where Industrie 4.0 was born.
 Other cities on the list with Industrie 4.0 Digital Capability Centers include Singapore, Beijing, Chicago and Italy’s Venice.

 Visitors of DCCs can expect a realistic production environment PTC states, along with, quote “digital Industry 4.0 showcases and capability-building workshops to promote skills training and Industrie 4.0 awareness”.
-To get an impression, check out the page of the DCC in Aachen.

 The Industrie 4.0 Maturity Index has landed at PTC